eNMS-automation/eNMS/docs/automation/execution.rst

 There are two types of runs:

 - Standard run: uses the service properties during the run.
-- Parametrized run: a window is displayed with all properties initialized to the service properties.
+- Parameterized run: a window is displayed with all properties initialized to the service properties.
 You can change any property for the current run, but these changes won't be saved back to the service properties.